 So let’s get started.

-There are lots of crooks, hustlers, and spies out there who would love to get their hands on your private data.
-Your credit card information is constantly flying back and forth across the internet, along with medical information and other data you would rather keep private.
-In today’s work-from-home world, you may well be passing company secrets back and forth too.
+There are lots of crooks, hackers, and spies out there who would love to get their hands on your private data.
+Your credit card information is constantly flying back and forth across the internet, along with medical information and other data you would like to keep private.
+In today’s work-from-home world, you may well be passing company secrets back and forth as well.

 The key to regaining control of your data, and protecting yourself from all these people, is a VPN.
 A VPN, short for Virtual Private Network, uses sophisticated techniques to prevent people from being able to track where you go and what you do online.
 Aside from privacy and security, VPNs are also a valuable tool to unblock websites and access content from anywhere in the world.
 This is done by hiding your IP address and replacing it with the VPN’s IP address and virtual location.